Grateful Dead: Aftermath (1995–present)

 Jerry Garcia died on August 9, 1995.
 A few months after Garcia's death, the remaining members of the Grateful Dead decided to disband.
 Since that time, there have been a number of reunions by the surviving members involving various combinations of musicians.
 Additionally, the former members have also begun or continued individual projects.

 In 1998, Bob Weir, Phil Lesh, and Mickey Hart, along with several other musicians, formed a band called the Other Ones, and performed a number of concerts that year, releasing a live album, The Strange Remain, the following year.
 In 2000, the Other Ones toured again, this time with Kreutzmann but without Lesh.
 After taking another year off, the band toured again in 2002 with Lesh.
 That year, the Other Ones then included all four living former Grateful Dead members who had been in the band for most or all of its history.
 At different times the shifting lineup of the Other Ones also included guitarists Mark Karan, Steve Kimock, and Jimmy Herring, keyboardists Bruce Hornsby, Jeff Chimenti, and Rob Barraco, saxophonist Dave Ellis, drummer John Molo, bassist Alphonso Johnson, and vocalist Susan Tedeschi.

 In 2003, the Other Ones, still including Weir, Lesh, Hart, and Kreutzmann, changed their name to the Dead.
 The Dead toured the United States in 2003, 2004 and 2009.
 The band's lineups included Jimmy Herring and Warren Haynes on guitar, Jeff Chimenti and Rob Barraco on keyboards, and Joan Osborne on vocals.
 In 2008, members of the Dead played two concerts, called "Deadheads for Obama" and "Change Rocks".

 Following the 2009 Dead tour, Lesh and Weir formed the band Furthur, which debuted in September 2009.
-Joining Lesh and Weir in Furthur were John Kadlecik (guitar), Jeff Chimenti (keyboards), Joe Russo (drums), Jay Lane (drums), Sunshine Becker (vocals), and Zoe Ellis (vocals).
+Joining Lesh and Weir in Furthur were Chimenti (keyboards), John Kadlecik (guitar), Joe Russo (drums), Jay Lane (drums), Sunshine Becker (vocals), and Zoe Ellis (vocals).
 Lane and Ellis left the band in 2010, and vocalist Jeff Pehrson joined later that year.
 Furthur disbanded in 2014.

 In 2010, Hart and Kreutzmann re-formed the Rhythm Devils, and played a summer concert tour.
+In the fall of 2015, Hart, Kreutzmann and Weir teamed up with Chimenti, guitarist John Mayer, and bassist Oteil Burbridge to form a band called Dead & Company.
+Mayer recounted that in 2011 he was listening to Pandora and happened upon the Grateful Dead song "Althea", and that soon Grateful Dead music was all he would listen to.
+Dead & Company toured every year (except 2020), until announcing that their summer 2023 tour, which saw Kreutzmann replaced by Lane, would be their last.
+However, they later clarified that it was only their last tour, and they continue to perform concerts.